siribi/CODEML_WORKFLOW/README.md

 Introduction: First part of the pipeline involves calculating protein distance between all genes in an orthogroup using the distmat algorithm in EMBOSS.
-To do this we need to prepare the input files using the scripts: The main script called "distmat_prep.sbatch" which needs the two accessory scripts: sort_gene_of_interest_v8.py and make_directories.sh
+To do this we need to prepare the input files using the scripts: The main script called "distmat_prep.sbatch" which needs the three accessory scripts: 1) if_else_mafft.sh (optional), 2) sort_gene_of_interest_v8.py, and 3) make_directories.sh

 BEFORE starting ditstmat_prep.sbatch
-1. Copy all alignments from the MultipleSequenceAlignments in the OrthoFinder results directory to a directory called e.g. orthofasta in the PARENT directory
+1. Either i) copy all alignments from the MultipleSequenceAlignments directory in the OrthoFinder to a directory called "orthofasta" in the PARENT directory, or copy unaligned sequences from "Orthogroup_Sequences" to a directory called "orthofasta".
+If you already have aligned sequences you can hashtag out the run of if_else_mafft.sh (protein alignment) in distmat_prep.sbatch.
-2. Concatenate all the cds files so that we can search them for nucleotide sequences. cat *.cds > CladeB_Draba_concat.cds
-3. Change A) "path" and B) "pattern" in sort_gene_of_interest_v8.py (explanation in the file) This script starts the process of dividing the orthogroup fastas into orthogroup subsets - ultimately resulting in alignments with just one gene copy per species.
+2. Change A) "path" and B) "pattern" in sort_gene_of_interest_v8.py (explanation of "path" nad "pattern" in the file) This script starts the process of dividing the orthogroup fastas into orthogroup subsets - ultimately resulting in alignments with just one gene copy per species.
 The process is slightly complicated (and just an approximation),